shiowwj/Another_psuedo-bomberman-/README.md

 4. Players able to react to bomb explosion (i.e removal of player character from board)

+Update (as of 26th March 2019):
+1. Hardcoded bomb explosion logic.
+Players will be removed from gameboard if caught in explosion animation(red).
+To implement:
+1. Bomb collision logic.
+Players will not be able to cross bomb blocks
+2. Image/Gif for representing players
+3. Audio for a) background, b) game start, c) bomb placed, d) explosion, e)player removed(ded), f)game end
+4. Game Start display, Game end Display
+5. Game instructions display (next to canvas)

+Future considerations:
+1. Destructable blocks
+2. Single player

 Update (as of 25th March 2019):
 1. Explosion mechanics and logic is still in development
 2. Randomly placed Destructible blocks around Game Board
 3. Start Game Page, Game-Over Page